Understanding Pharmacoepidemiological Real-World studies and Real-World Evidence for Pharmaceutical Medicine

 09:30 - 17:00 (UK time)

-Evidence generated from clinical observational studies, outside of clinical trials, known as real-world evidence (RWE), is increasingly used to inform decision-making surrounding the use of medicines.
-The application of RWE is modernising the process of drug discovery, development, post-authorisation safety and effectiveness and outcomes research.
-The potential for the use of RWE throughout the entire lifecycle of medicines continues to grow.
+Evidence generated from observational studies using real world data (RWD), outside of clinical trials, known as real world evidence (RWE), is increasingly being used to inform decision-making regarding the use of medicines.
+The use of RWE has gone beyond its usual domains of pharmacovigilance, pharmacoeconomic and outcomes research.

-This one-day course aims to provide an introduction to RWE studies in the context of pharmaceutical medicine.
+This one-day hybrid course aims to provide an introduction to RWE studies in the context of pharmaceutical medicine.

-This one-day course is being delivered in person.
 The course will be delivered at the Royal College of Paediatrics and Child Health (RCPCH).
 You can find them here:

 5-11